-I got a page on Thursday night.
-The caller was a woman alleging medical malpractice.
-She had surgery and continued to experience problems after the surgery.
+In this case, this poor woman had surgery and continued to experience problems after the surgery.
 The doctor continued to treat her for two years for complications, telling her that they were expected risks of the procedure.
-After a second opinion earlier this year, she came to believe that the complication was not a known risk of the procedure and was the result of medical negligence.
+After a second opinion earlier this year, she came to believe that the complication was not a known risk of the medical procedure and resulted from medical negligence.

-I do not think this potential medical error client has a case on the merits because I believe that the complication is, in fact, a known risk of the procedure that would not be caused by a medical mistake.
-You can’t sue for bad outcomes just because they are awful and tragic.
-But her case raises the legal question she could bring a malpractice action in Maryland (or in other states with a similarly worded statute).
+I do not think this potential medical error client has a case on the merits.
+The complication is a known and common risk of the procedure that would not be caused by a medical mistake.
+You can’t sue health care professionals for bad outcomes just because they are awful and tragic.
+But her case raises the legal question she could bring a malpractice action in Maryland.

 Under Maryland’s statute of limitations that applies to most tort cases, a lawsuit suit must be filed within three years of the date on which the wrongful act occurs.
 It is a harsh rule that is even harsher in medical malpractice claims.
 Maryland created two rules to soften that effect.